Tehseen-Ajmal/Tic-Tac-Toe/README.md

 ## Overview

 Welcome to the Tic Tac Toe game developed in Python using Pygame!
 This game offers both single-player and multiplayer experiences with a visually appealing GUI.
-It features two levels of BOt difficulty: Easy and Hard.
+It features two levels of Bot difficulty: Easy and Hard.
 While the Easy bot simply tries to win, the Hard bot is designed to block the player and create a more challenging gameplay experience.

 ## Features